gazebosim/gz-physics/examples/hello_world_plugin/README.md

 make
 ~~~

-This will generate the `libHelloWorldPlugin.so` library under `build`.
+This will generate the `HelloWorldPlugin` library under `build`.
+The exact name of the library file depends on the operating system
+such as `libHelloWorldPlugin.so` on Linux, `libHelloWorldPlugin.dylib` on macOS,
+and `HelloWorldPlugin.dll` on Windows.

 ## Run